-This face-to -face program, located on the Lake Tech main campus, is a 1200-hour program accredited through the American Culinary Federation (ACF) emphasizing skill development.
+Commercial Foods and Culinary Arts, located on the LTC main campus, is a 1200-hour program accredited through the American Culinary Federation (ACF) emphasizing skill development.
 Graduates of this program are eligible to apply for the level of certified culinarian through the ACF.

-This program includes concepts in general housekeeping operations; stocks, soup and sauce preparation: meat, poultry, fish and seafood preparation; dairy, egg and farinaceous product preparation; salad, buffet food, beverage and related food preparation; bakery goods and dessert preparation; dining room operations;

-planning organizing and implementing culinary operations; employability; and entrepreneurship.
+This program includes concepts in general housekeeping operations; stocks, soup and sauce preparation: meat, poultry, fish and seafood preparation; dairy, egg and farinaceous product preparation; salad, buffet food, beverage and related food preparation; bakery goods and dessert preparation; dining room operations; planning organizing and implementing culinary operations; employability; and entrepreneurship.